harr3n/telegram-clone/README.md

 # Telegram Clone
-A chat app (PWA) written in React and Node with graphql.
+A simple chat app (PWA) written in React and Node with GraphQL.
 <br />
 <a href="https://chat.erikolsson.dev/">Live Demo</a>